INRIA/velus/readme.md

 This file contains instructions for (i) using the compiler from (ii) a local opam installation.

+The `doc/` subdirectory contains a file `index.html` that links the definitions in the EMSOFT 2021 submission to the corresponding parts of the Coq source files.

 The `examples/` subdirectory contains another readme file presenting several example programs that can be used to test the compiler.